unisonweb/unison/docs/new-m1-mac-setup-tips.markdown

 GHCup has a nice ui for setting Haskell toolchain versions for the project.
 Enter `ghcup tui` to open it up and follow the instructions for installing and setting the versions there.
 GHCup will try to download M1 native binaries for the versions given.

 Check your clang version.
 For [hand-wavey reasons](https://gitlab.haskell.org/haskell/ghcup-hs/-/issues/301) we recommend you use llvm version 12.
+See troubleshooting note below about changing your LLVM if your version is different.

 ```shell
 $ clang --version